RayHightower/RayHightower.com/_posts/2023-09-28-elon-musk-and-the-algorithm.markdown

 Walter Isaacson has done a thorough job of documenting the business adventures of Elon Musk in his 2023 biography.

-Throughout the book, Isaacson refers to a _The Algorithm_, a troubleshooting framework that Musk uses whenever he faces a tough business or engineering challenge.
+Throughout the book, Isaacson refers to a _The Algorithm_, a five point checklist that Musk employs whenever he faces a tough business or engineering challenge.
 This post offers a brief discussion of _The Algorithm_.
 For a deeper review, I encourage you to read Isaacson's book.

 <!--more-->

 Most of this blog post contains direct quotes from Walter Isaacson”s Elon Musk biography.

+### Why Does the Algorithm Matter?

+### The Origin of the Algorithm

+The Algorithm was born in the school of entrepreneurial hard knocks.

 ### 1. Question every requirement.